d-bl/GroundForge/docs/help/Tiles.md

 Catalogues
 ----------
-An overview of most catalogue pages is given, but when writing writing this, only some are linked: only those that link back to the tiles page.
-The main catalogues link leads to short introductions and links to all catalogue pages.
-_For as long as the page is still under construction, you may also choose a link from the image captions of the demo section on the tiles page itself._

 The links from a catalogue page fill out the forms below the diagrams.
 These forms define a base pattern, advanced users may design new base patterns with these forms.

 You can vary stitches for the base patterns and check how contrasting threads would travel through the ground.

+There are more catalogue pages than linked on the tiles page, but the other pages link to the [home] page.
+_For as long as the page is still under construction, you may also choose a link from the image captions of the demo section on the tiles page itself._

 Invisible diagrams
 ------------------